Center for Arctic Humanities

 XARC.
 Exploration, Exploitation and Exposition of the Gendered Heritage of the Arctic

-New Arctic Five Chair Ana Luisa Sanchez Laws presented in Luleå a new project on Memoryscapes in the Arctic.
-The new Arctic Five alliance gives the opportunity to transcend boundaries and explore collective memories in the region more holistically.
-The Arctic Five is a partnership between Luleå University of Technology, Umeå University, UiT – The Arctic University of Norway, University of Oulu, and University of Lapland with the aim to lead the way in Arctic issues.
+New Arctic Six Chair Ana Luisa Sanchez Laws presented in Luleå a new project on Memoryscapes in the Arctic.
+The new Arctic Six alliance gives the opportunity to transcend boundaries and explore collective memories in the region more holistically.
+The Arctic Six is a partnership between Luleå University of Technology, Umeå University, UiT The Arctic University of Norway, Nord University, the University of Lapland, and the University of Oulu with the aim to lead the way in Arctic issues.
 Through the alliance they advance and share knowledge, develop education, undertake research and create innovations for the development of a sustainable Arctic.

 July 2024: Riddu Riddu